At a Glance

 - Prompt engineering

-- Agentic AI & using IDE integrations with AI agents
+- Agentic AI & use of IDE integrations with AI agents

-- Coding with LLMs (e.g. setting up Cursor/Copilot configs, writing prompts for coding/debugging)
+- Coding with LLMs, e.g. setting up Cursor / Copilot configs, and writing prompts for coding/debugging

-You will need significant expertise and real-world experience, be able to provide nuanced answers to difficult questions, and explain advanced concepts clearly and succinctly.
+You\’ll need to have significant expertise and experience in a real‑world setting, be able to give nuanced answers to difficult questions, and explain advanced concepts clearly and succinctly.

 An outline of the first modules of this curriculum can be found here: https://www.skillerwhale.com/gen-ai